svp19/EasyPrint/README.md

 Apache server is used to serve media files to the Admin page.
 Django server must be setup on a linux-based system and connected to the printer server.

+**Before starting with the deployment, configure all the variables in PrinterFac/settings.py**

 #### I. Setting up Django Server
 1. Clone this repository: `git clone https://github.com/svp19/EPrint`
 2. `cd` into `EPrint/PrinterFac`: `cd EPrint/PrinterFac`.